-- I will not look for bad language, inappropriate images or violent or unsuitable games or content, and if I accidently come across any of these, I will report it to a teacher or adult in school, or a parent/carer at home. - If I get unkind, rude, or bullying emails or messages, I will report them to a teacher/adult.
+- I will be polite and sensible when I message people online - I will not be rude or hurt someone's feelings online. - I will not purposely exclude others from online activities - I will not look for bad language, inappropriate images or violent or unsuitable games or content, and if I accidently come across any of these, I will report it to a teacher or adult in school, or a parent/carer at home. - If I get unkind, rude, or bullying emails or messages, I will report them to a teacher/adult.
 I will not delete them; I will show them to the adult so that they can help me.